School Nurse Resources

 Evaluation for the School Nurse – Resources for evaluation of clinical and professional standards of the school nurse.

-Exclusion from School Due to Illness – Basic criteria/planning for student illness temporary exclusion from school.
+Common Child Illnesses and Exclusion Criteria for Education and Child Care Settings – Basic criteria/planning for student illness temporary exclusion from school.

 Family Educational Rights and Privacy Act (FERPA) – The School Nurse practices FERPA to protect the privacy of student health information.
 The following presentation and transcript reviews FERPA definitions, consent exceptions, relationship to other laws, notifications, education program, and resources: